Board of Directors

 Arnold Bhebhe, MD

 Arnold Z. Bhebhe graduated from the Rostov State Medical University in Russia and is currently a Neurosurgery Resident with the Zambia College of Medicine and Surgery (ZACOMS) and the College of Surgeons of Eastern, Central and Southern Africa (COSECSA).
 In his career, he has had vast experience in the Zambian rural and urban setting both as a medical doctor and a hospital administrator.
-He has been involved in counseling adolescents and adults about the dangers of substance abuse, violence related to substance abuse and has generally encouraged improved access to mental health for all.
+He has been involved in counseling adolescents and adults about the dangers of substance abuse and violence related to substance abuse.
+He has generally encouraged improved access to mental health for all.
 Arnold is currently focused on helping patients born with neural tube defects and their guardians cope with the mental and psychological stress that comes with such diseases that often lead to permanent mental, physical and cosmetic disability.
 He is passionate about improving access to mental health for all in Zambia.

 Justin Cambria, LCSW, MBA